-1. Is your agency leveraging or exploring any new technology to facilitate efficiency in its FOIA administration that you have not previously reported?
+1. Please briefly describe the types of technology your agency uses to support your FOIA program.
+In addition, please highlight if your agency is leveraging or exploring any new technology that you have not previously reported.
 If so, please describe the type of technology.

-Answer: Yes.
-NEH's FOIA professionals work closely with the agency's Office of Information Resources Management (OIRM) to conduct efficient searches for responsive emails in Microsoft Outlook and other information stored in the agency's electronic databases.
+NEH primarily uses Adobe Acrobat and its redacting tools to prepare responsive records, and it uses Microsoft Excel spreadsheets to track the status of each FOIA request.
+Additionally, NEH's FOIA professionals work closely with the agency's Office of Information Resources Management (OIRM) to conduct efficient searches for responsive emails in Microsoft Outlook and other information stored in the agency's electronic databases.
 OIRM staff are skilled at performing Boolean searches in order to produce efficient yet comprehensive search results; they are also deeply familiar with and proficient at extracting information from NEH's electronic databases.

-2. OIP issued guidance in 2017 encouraging agencies to regularly review their FOIA websites to ensure that they contain essential resources and are informative and user-friendly.
+2. OIP issued guidance in 2017 encouraging agencies to regularly review their FOIA websites to ensure that they contain essential resources, and are informative and user-friendly.
 Has your agency reviewed its FOIA website(s) during the reporting period to ensure it addresses the elements noted in the guidance?

-3. Did your agency successfully post all four quarterly reports for Fiscal Year 2019?
+3. Did your agency successfully post all four quarterly reports for Fiscal Year 2020?